askchu/hangry/README.md

 Can't decide on what to eat?

-Use this to help you choose what restaurants to eat for dinner.
+Use this to help you decide on what to eat for dinner.

 Website in progress...